 With that said, few of us live a perfectly healthy lifestyle.
 Some people smoke.
 Others are overweight.
 It’s obviously your choice how you live your life, as long as you’re aware of the potential risks you’re taking.

 If you want to stop drinking every night, then that’s enough of a reason to make a change—no matter how much you’re drinking.
 Having at least one day a week where you don’t drink at all can be a great way to give your body a rest and make sure you’re still in control.
+It can also give you an idea of how dependent on alcohol your body is.

 - Remind yourself of why you’re doing this.
 You want to make sure you don’t lose control of your drinking.
 You also want to be healthier.